Cloud Cuckoo Land (novel)

-Cloud Cuckoo Land is a 2021 historical and speculative fiction novel by Pulitzer-prize winning author Anthony Doerr.
+Cloud Cuckoo Land is a 2021 historical and speculative fiction novel by American author Anthony Doerr.
 It was first published on September 28, 2021, in the United States by Charles Scribner's Sons and the United Kingdom by Fourth Estate.
 The novel centers around an Ancient Greek codex that links characters from fifteenth-century Constantinople, present-day Idaho, and a twenty-second-century starship.

-Plot introduction

-Cloud Cuckoo Land is the story of five characters spanning eight centuries.
-In the fifteenth-century Byzantine Empire, Anna is a young seamstress living in Constantinople, and Omeir is a village boy conscripted into the Ottoman army, as they are preparing to take the city.
-In the present day, Zeno, a Korean War veteran, works in a library in Idaho translating Ancient Greek texts, while Seymour, a disturbed autistic youngster, becomes caught up with a group of ecoterrorists.
-In the twenty-second century, Konstance is a young girl aboard the Argos, a generation starship heading for a planet called Beta Oph2.
+Synopsis

+Cloud Cuckoo Land is the story of five characters spanning eight centuries, told in anachronic order.
 Their stories are bound by an Ancient Greek codex entitled Cloud Cuckoo Land that each of the five characters discover and find solace in.
 It is a fictional book written by real Greek novelist Antonius Diogenes in the second century, and tells the story of Aethon, a shepherd on a quest to find the fabled paradise in the sky.
 In his travels, he is transformed into a donkey, a sea bass, and finally a crow, which allows him to fly to the gates of the city in the clouds.

+Anna and Omeir

+In the fifteenth-century Byzantine Empire, Anna is an orphaned young girl living with her older sister Maria in Constantinople, where they work for a group of church seamstresses.
+Anna secretly learns to read Greek and, with the help of a local boy, takes out old books from a tower to sell to Italian collectors.
+Anna observes people fleeing as the city's defeat by the amassing Ottoman army becomes more likely.
+She discovers a copy of Cloud Cuckoo Land and keeps it with her.

+Meanwhile, Omeir is a boy born with a cleft lip.
+He grows up in a remote cottage, where his grandfather teaches him how to live off the land.
+The family's cow births two strong twin oxen named Moonlight and Tree, and Omeir becomes skilled at handling them.
+Omeir is conscripted into the army, but the oxen die while helping build cannons.

+Constantinople falls, and Anna flees with the codex.
+She comes across Omeir, now a deserter.
+The two return to Omeir's family's home and Anna eventually acclimates.
+In the next decades, Anna teaches him and their sons Aethon's story.
+After Anna's death, Omeir takes the codex to Urbino in hopes of preserving it.